mistersourcerer/dagins/README.md

     $ dagins goal create "learn go" --daily
     # --daily is the default flag

-Then check if you paid your bills are paid:
+Then check if your bills are paid:

     $ dagins goal status "learn go"
     ➜ Do it!